PREPARING YOU FOR GOING HOME

 Overseas patients

 Overseas patients must contact Customer Support (Mercy Hospital 09 623 6833 extn 28460, Ascot Hospital 09 520 9500 extn 69134) prior to admission to obtain an estimate of hospital costs.
 You are then required to pay the total estimated cost prior to admission.
-You will be invoiced for any additional costs approximately five working days after discharge, or notified of any refund.
+You will be invoiced for any additional costs approximately five working days after discharge or notified of any refund.

 ACC patients

 Your hospital accounts will be paid directly by ACC.
-You are required to pay any personal expenses incurred such as toll calls, drinks and visitors meals on discharge.
+You are required to pay any personal expenses incurred such as toll calls, drinks, and visitors' meals on discharge.

 You will also need to pay for any take-home medication when you're discharged.